infiniflow/ragflow/docs/quickstart.md

 ## Set up an AI chat

 Conversations in RAGFlow are based on a particular knowledge base or multiple knowledge bases.
+Once you have created your knowledge base and finished file parsing, you can go ahead and start an AI conversation.

 1. Click the **Chat** tab in the middle top of the mage **>** **Create an assistant** to show the **Chat Configuration** dialogue of your next dialogue.